anttiviljami/jira-assignee-filter-chrome-extension/README.md

 ![Developer mode screenshot](developer-mode.png)

-Click on `Load unpacked` and select the cloned repository
+Click on `Load unpacked` and select the unzipped package

 ## Development